nabilahnran/danbamtech/README.md

 ###### Android phone used to open app version 10
 ###### Layout: Tab xxxxx

-Cloud Computing: Create database and storing them on Google Cloud Platform and store them using Firebase so that the Android application can get the data, deploying the machine learning on AI Platform
+Cloud Computing: Create database, store them on Google Cloud Platform, import the database that has been created to Firebase so that the Android application can get the data that has been created, and deploying the machine learning model on AI Platform on Google Cloud Platform.
 ###### Firebase
 ###### Google Cloud Platform